-This scope of work will include expanding the system in the Community Health building over to Fire Stations #4 and #5 to create a uniform energy management and automation system to effectively control temperature, energy, and receive proactive maintenance alerts to improve operations.
+This scope of work will include adding new building automation and controls to Fire Stations #4 and #5 to create a uniform energy management and automation system to effectively control temperature, energy, and receive proactive maintenance alerts to improve operations.
+Fire Station #3 will receive new digital controls as well to control the packaged equipment and small VAV system in the sleeping quarters.